availproject/avail-light/core/src/api/v2/README.md

 ## **GET** `/v2/version`

-Gets the version of the light client binary, and the version of the compatible network.
+Gets the version of the light client binary, and the version of the network connected to.

 Response: